apache/arrow/docs/source/format/CDataInterfaceStatistics.rst

 Apache Parquet C++ implementation can read an Apache Parquet file as Apache Arrow data and the Apache Parquet file may have statistics.

-One of the Arrow C data interface use cases is the following:
+One of :ref:`c-data-interface` use cases is the following:

 1. Module A reads Apache Parquet file as Apache Arrow data.
 2. Module A passes the read Apache Arrow data to module B through the